MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-egnyte-step4-review-destinations.md

   >[!Note]
   >The validation process may take a while and can be skipped.
 However, we strongly recommend you complete the validation.
 You can always open another browser tab to continue Migration Manager operations.</br>

 4. A validation report is generated if issues are found.
 Download the report to fix the issues based on the error message provided.
-Then re-upload the fixed destinations to pass the validation.
+Then reupload the fixed destinations to pass the validation.
 5. Select **Save**.

 >[!Important]